Azure/azure-docs-powershell-aip/Azure Information Protection/docs-conceptual/overview.md

 ## AIPService

 These cmdlets let you administer the Azure Rights Management protection service for Azure Information Protection.

-The AIPService module replaces the older module, [AADRM](#aadrm).
+The AIPService module replaces the older module, [AADRM](#deprecated-modules), which has been deprecated.

 For more information about when to use these PowerShell cmdlets and to see groupings of cmdlets by administration tasks, see [Administering protection from Azure Information Protection by using PowerShell](/information-protection/deploy-use/administer-powershell).